 Our Recommendation

-For most homes, the Frigidaire FFAD5033W1 at $249.99 is the best dehumidifier with a built-in pump.
-It delivers reliable 50-pint capacity, proven pump performance, and Energy Star efficiency — all at a price that undercuts most pump-equipped competitors.
-If you need to cover a large space up to 5,000 sq. ft. or want the highest vertical pump lift at 16 feet, step up to the Hisense 70-Pint.
-If smart home integration is a priority, the GE ADEL45LY combines pump drainage with Wi-Fi control at a reasonable $279.
-And if you are on a tight budget, the TOSOT 50-Pint at $229.99 delivers a built-in pump with serious capacity for the lowest price on this list.
+For most homes, the Frigidaire FFAD5033W1 at $314.00 is the best dehumidifier with a built-in pump.
+It delivers reliable 50-pint capacity with Wi-Fi, proven pump performance, and Energy Star efficiency.
+If you need to cover a large space up to 4,500 sq. ft. with hands-free pump drainage, step up to the Hisense 50-Pint at $309.00.
+For broader coverage with a pump, the hOmeLabs 6,000 Sq Ft with Pump at $329.99 covers the largest area on this list.

 Sources & References